pain-text-format/kkt-automated-subtitles/README.md

 # Koikatsu Automated Subtitles

+> WARNING: UNSTABLE REPOSITORY!!!

 This small Python program is developed to provide some automation for the subtitling of Koikatsu stories: a sequence of KK renders that tell a story.

 It is meant to allow the user to experiment with dialogue options quickly, while providing *very* basic subtitling capabilities.
-It does **not** cover other use cases, such as adding text freely on the screen, adding creative effects, and so on.
+It does **not** cover other use cases, such as adding text freely on the screen, adding creative effects, real-time image interactions, and so on.

 The user is recommended to apply other creative tools with this as a final pre-processing step for better results.
 For a demonstration of features, see the `examples` folder.
+(TODO)

 ## Installation
+Recommended Python version is 3.7-3.10.
 Create a virtual/Conda environment and install the requirements listed in `requirements.txt`. `pip` or `pip3` is recommended:
 ```
 pip install -r requirements.txt
 pip install .